umputun/feed-master/README.md

 ## API

-- `GET /rss/{name}` - returns feed-set for given name
+- `GET /rss/{name}` - returns feed-set for given feed name
 - `GET /list` - returns list of feed-sets (json)
+- `GET /image/{name}` - returns image for given feed name
+- `GET /feed/{name}/sources` - returns list of sources for given feed name
+- `GET /yr/rss/{channel}` - return RSS feed for given youtube channel

 ## Web UI

 Web UI shows a list of items from generated RSS.
-It is available on `/feed/{name}`
+It is available on `/feeds` or, for the particular output feed on `/feed/{name}`

 ## Telegram notifications